United-Way-Achievement-Club/uw_database/docs/s3_setup.md

 1. Click **Create folder**.
 Name the folder **profile_pictures**.

 1. Repeat the last step to create folders **club_pictures** and **goal_docs**.

-1. (Optional) Populate the profile pictures folder with the images in this repository under **app/static/images/profile_pictures**.

-    In order to do this, clone this GitHub repo (steps to clone the repo are in the main README file).
-Then, go back to your S3 bucket console, and click on the **profile_pictures** folder.
-Select **Upload** and upload all profile pictures from that directory to your bucket.

-    This step will ensure that the default user profile pictures will show up without having to upload new ones.

 1. Navigate to the **Permissions** tab in your new S3 bucket.
 Click **Bucket Policy**.
 Next to the **Bucket policy editor** header, there will be an ARN.
 Keep note of this because you will need it later.